matszpaw/Cyberpunk_megacity_symulator/README.md

 3.Every amulet has its own way to alter equilibrium, sometimes for the better, sometimes for the worse

-4.The point is to create cascading reaction to the equilibium
+4.The point is to create cascading reaction that alter the equilibrium in intresting ways

 ROADMAP: